 9. What original contribution has your thesis made to this field of study?

-Answer this question by keeping in mind what was known before and what you have added as part of being awarded your PhD.
+Answer this question by keeping in mind what was known before in published literature and what you have added as part of being awarded your PhD.
 Firstly, you must present a major piece of new information during your research project.
 Secondly, elaborate on how your research expands the existing literature.
-Thirdly, mention how your work is different than that of other researchers’ work that you referred.
+Thirdly, mention how your work is different from other researchers’ works that you referred.
 Finally, discuss how you developed a new product or improved an existing one.

 10. How well did the study design work?